WRansohoff/game_and_watch_fun/README.md

 ![Connector Assembly](img/gw_conn_soldered.png)

 The way I glued this together, the two halves of the case can't move too far apart.
 I think it works okay, but you might want to glue the connector to the other side of the housing if that would bother you.
-Once you've verified that you can open an OpenOCD connection using the connection, snap the case back together and clean up any loose edges:
+Once you've verified that you can open an OpenOCD connection using the connector, snap the case back together and clean up any loose edges:

 ![Connector in Case](img/gw_connector_fixed.png)